How to Elope in Oregon 2025 Guide

 Elopement at Mount Hood in Oregon

 Oregon is well known for being diverse in all things nature!
-With its wide variety of landscapes and geographical features, Oregon is a one stop shop for any outdoor enthusiast looking to solidify their bond in the great Pacific Northwest.
+With its wide variety of landscapes and geographical features, Oregon is a one stop shop for any outdoor enthusiast looking to solidify their bond with a dreamy wedding day in the great Pacific Northwest.
+Oregon features so many natural characteristics that sets it apart from other states.
+Oregon has waterfalls within a 40 minute drive of its major hub city, Portland.
+Oregon also boasts forests full of ferns that stretch from the Cascades right up to the ocean water of the Pacific.
+And for those who still need convincing, Oregon makes for a great honeymoon spot where you can explore the entire duration of your elopement trip.

 Are you a waterfall chaser, despite TLC’s advice?
 Eloping in the Columbia River Gorge is the place for you.
 While there are a few waterfalls that are currently still inaccessible due to the 2017 Eagle Creek Fire, there are still plenty of spots that we can help you navigate through.
-Here's a cozy Waterfall Elopement!
+Here's a cozy Waterfall Elopement for some elopement inspiration as you begin the planning process!

 Dreaming of desert vibes, even in the Pacific Northwest?
-Don’t worry, Oregon still has its share with places like Smith Rock State Park and the Alvord Desert!
-Check out this Desert Elopement to see how magical they can be.
+Don’t worry, Oregon still has its share with places like Smith Rock State Park near Bend, and the Alvord Desert in Eastern Oregon!
+Check out this Alvord Desert Elopement to see how magical a desert wedding can be.

 Is the ocean calling your name?
 With its rugged coastline and beautiful features, the Oregon coast may be perfect for your elopement.
-The Oregon Coast offers dozens of picturesque elopement spots, such as this Oregon Coast Elopement!
+The Oregon Coast offers dozens of picturesque elopement spots for your Oregon wedding, such as this Oregon Coast Elopement!
+A Cannon Beach elopement may be more your speed if you love the iconic Haystack Rock.

 What about eloping in the forest?!
-No shortage of trees here!
+No shortage of trees here in Oregon for a forest wedding!
 Forest elopements are breathtaking, and we know all of the popular and road-less-traveled spots.
 Take a look at this Adventurous Elopement in the forest near the Oregon Coast.

 You thought I was done; but I haven’t mentioned the jagged peaks of the Cascade mountain range in the Pacific Northwest.
+Mount Hood is pure magic for an Oregon wedding backdrop!
 With such high altitudes, selecting the right time of year is very important when thinking of eloping in the mountains or Mount Hood.
 This Mount Hood Elopement took place in July!

 Still not sure about location?
 That’s okay!
 A part of what we offer is help on location recommendations.
 If you have a starting point of what you envision for your elopement day, we can help make it happen.